learn-co-students/phrg-mechanics-of-migrations-pca-000/README.md

 ## Objective

-1. Create, connect to, and manipulate a SQLite database using ActiveRecord.
+1. Create, connect to, and manipulate a SQLite database using `ActiveRecord`.

 ## Setup

 1. We're going to use the `activerecord` gem to create a mapping between our database and model.
 2. While this is marked as a Readme, you should code-along with this document.
 If you have access to a Flatiron School sandbox (you'll see a blue button up top), launch it.
 If you're working on a local system, simply open a new terminal window.
 3. Once you're in a terminal environment, issue `git clone <clone source path>`.
 You'll find the path by clicking on the "Clone or download" button at the [repo][].
 4. `cd` into the cloned directory e.g. `cd mechanics-of-migrations-v-000/`
 5. Ensure you can `bundle` in the directory: `bundle install`
-6. If that works, then you're ready to proceed.
-If not, use a help resource like Ask a Question or ask a facilitator.

 ## Migrations